WHY DEBATE

 Leadership Tiers

-▼ How Many Leadership Tiers At Acclive?
+▼ How Many Leadership Tiers Are There?

 There are ten leadership tiers: Bronze, Bronze+, Silver, Silver+, Gold, Gold+, Platinum, Platinum+, Diamond, and Diamond+.

-> Learn how to be an effective team captain
+• Learn how to be an effective team captain

-> Lead with encouragement and responsibility
+• Lead with responsibility and morale

 ▼ How Often Do Students Advance to Higher Leadership Tiers?

-▼ Is Team Leader Program FREE?
+▼ Is The Leadership Program FREE?

 ▼ What Does a Team Leader Do?

-> Host two Zoom meetings per week with your partner (Zoom is free under 45 mins! —just create an account)
+• Host two Zoom meetings per week with your partner (Zoom is free under 45 mins, just create an account)

-> Choose who will be Speaker 1 and Speaker 2
+• Decide on who will be Speaker 1 and Speaker 2

-> Aim to win as many rounds as possible in tournaments.
+• Aim to win as many rounds as possible in tournaments

 ▼ How Easy Is It to Earn Rewards for Referring Friends?